syncfusion-content/typescript-docs/TypeScript/BulletGraph/Quantitative-Scale.md

 ## Label Placement

-**Quantitativescalelabels** can be placed either inside or outside the scale using **labelPlacement**property.
+**QuantitativeScaleLabels** can be placed either inside or outside the scale using **labelPlacement**property.
 By default labels are placed 15 pixels outside the scale.

 {% highlight typescript %}